XingxinHE/ComputationalGeometry/Paper/PAPER.md

-# :brick: Structure of a Paper
+# 🧱Structure of a Paper

 - Abstract:eyes:
   - the importance of such topic